 The Bank processes personal data for different purposes, and the means of collection, the legal basis for processing, use, disclosure, and retention periods may differ depending on the purpose.

-III HOW AND WHAT TYPES OF PERSONAL DATA DO WE COLLECT
+III.1.
+HOW AND WHAT TYPES OF PERSONAL DATA BANK COLLECTS

 The Bank collects personal data in the following ways:

 - Directly from the Client or Potential Clients, by direct delivery by the Client and / or Potential Client (such as when submitting a request for service at points of sale, during communication of the Client / Potential Client with the Contact Center or through the website and social networks, when filing an objection and the like).